seed-run/homepage/_drafts/how-to-build-a-cicd-pipeline-for-serverless-apps-with-travis-ci.md

 author: frank
 ---

-At [Seed](/), we've built a fully managed CI/CD pipeline for [Serverless Framework](https://serverless.com) apps on AWS.
-So you can imagine we have quite a bit of experience with the various CI/CD services.
-Over the next few weeks we are going to dive into some of the most popular services out there.
-We'll take a detailed look at what it takes to run your own CI/CD pipeline for Serverless apps.
-This'll give you a good feel for not just how things work but how Seed makes your life easier!

-Today we'll be looking at [Travis CI](https://travis-ci.com).
-You might have come across tutorials that help you set up a CI/CD pipeline for Serverless on Travis.
-However, most of these are way too simplistic and don't talk about how to deploy large real-world Serverless apps.

-Instead we'll be working with a more accurate real-world setup comprising of:
+In one of our [previous posts we looked at how to build a CI/CD pipeline for Serverless apps on AWS with CircleCI]({% link _posts/2019-07-09-how-to-build-a-cicd-pipeline-for-serverless-apps-with-circleci.md %}).
+Today, we'll look at how to do the same with [Travis CI](http://travis-ci.com).
+The purpose of these posts is to dive deep into real-world CI/CD setups, something which most of the tutorials out there skip.
+We'll try to illustrate how to set up something similar to [Seed](/) but using Travis CI instead.
+It'll also give a you chance to see how Seed makes your life easier!

+To cover a real-world setup we'll be using a:

 - A monorepo Serverless app
 - With multiple services
 - Deployed to separate development and production AWS accounts

 As a refresher, a monorepo Serverless app is one where multiple Serverless services are in subdirectories with their own `serverless.yml` file.
-Here is [the repo of the app that we'll be configuring](https://github.com/seed-run/serverless-example-monorepo-with-travisci) you can refer to.
+Here is [a sample repo for the app that we'll be configuring](https://github.com/seed-run/serverless-example-monorepo-with-travisci).
 The directory structure might look something like this:

 ```
 /